MediaComem/comem-archidep/TEST-MATTER.md

     - How to create a Git hook.

 ### Managed Deployments

   - [Platform-as-a-Service (PaaS)](https://mediacomem.github.io/comem-archidep/2023-2024/subjects/paas/?home=MediaComem%2Fcomem-archidep%23readme#1)

     You must know:

-    - What Netlify is and how the platform works on principle.
+    - What Netlify is and how the platform works in principle.
-    - What Render is and how the platform works on principle.
+    - What Render is and how the platform works in principle.
     - That you can configure environment variables for your Render applications.

     You do not need to know: